jeckman/wpbook/README.txt

 == Changelog ==

+= 2.7.2 =
+ * Fix nonce protection, clean up some warnings on strings

 = 2.7.1 =
  * Added wp_nonce protection to admin form to prevent CSRF - thanks to Ryan Satterfield from https://planetzuda.com/ for the report on the vulnerability